saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

     requirement then we create factory class which takes the responsibility of creating object of class based on input

    ### Advantage of factory design pattern
-      --> focus on creating object for intergace rather than implementation --> loose coupling,more robust code.
+      --> focus on creating object for interface rather than implementation --> loose coupling,more robust code.

 # 3. Abstract design pattern